xmonader/letsbuildacompiler-pretty/src/tutor03_moreexpressions.md

 ```

 Note again that the  code  exactly parallels the BNF.
 And notice
-further that  the error checking was painless, handled by GetName
+further that  the error checking was painless, handled by `GetName`
-and Match.
+and `Match`.

 The reason for the two  lines  of  assembler  has  to  do  with a
 peculiarity in the  68000,  which requires this kind of construct
 for PC-relative code.

-Now change the call to Expression, in the main program, to one to
+Now change the call to `Expression`, in the main program, to one to
-Assignment.
+`Assignment`.
 That's all there is to it.

 Son of a gun!
 We are actually  compiling  assignment statements.
 If those were the only kind of statements in a language, all we'd